MicrosoftDocs/azure-devops-docs/docs/pipelines/release/azure-rm-endpoint.md

 To resolve this issue, ask the subscription administrator to [configure your identity in an **Admin Access** role](/azure/active-directory/fundamentals/active-directory-users-assign-role-azure-portal).

-## FAQs

-### What authentication should I use for Virtual Machines?
+## What authentication mechanisms are supported?
 How do Managed Identities work?

+Azure Resource Manager service connection can connect to a Microsoft Azure subscription using Service Principal Authentication (SPA) or  Managed Identity Authentication.
 Managed identities for Azure resources provides Azure services with an automatically managed identity in Azure Active Directory.
-You can use this identity to authenticate to any service that supports Azure AD authentication, without having credentials in your code.
-Configure managed identities for virtual machine https://aka.ms/azure-msi-docs
+You can use this identity to authenticate to any service that supports Azure AD authentication, without persisting credentials in code or in the service connection.
+[Learn more](/azure/active-directory/managed-identities-azure-resources/qs-configure-portal-windows-vm) about managed identities for virtual machines.

 > [!NOTE]
 >
 > Managed identities are not supported on Microsoft Hosted Agents.
-You will have to [set-up](/azure/devops/pipelines/agents/agents?view=azure-devops#install) a self hosted agent and configure managed identity for the virtual machine.
+You will have to [set-up a self hosted agent](/azure/devops/pipelines/agents/agents?view=azure-devops#install) on an Azure VM and configure managed identity for the virtual machine.

 [!INCLUDE [rm-help-support-shared](../_shared/rm-help-support-shared.md)]